 1.6.1.
-Athletes who register on or before February 9th, 2018 are eligible to defer their entry into other IRONMAN 70.3 event in Brasil, if available, free of charge, during the year of 2019.
-All deferral requests will be honored until May 9th, 2019 regardless of the reason for deferral.
+Athletes who register on or before May 22nd, 2020 are eligible to defer their entry into (1) other IRONMAN 70.3 event in Brasil, if available, free of charge, during the year of 2020, or (2) into other IRONMAN 70.3 event in Brasil with the registrations open for 2021 by the day of the request.
+Requests will be honored until October 22nd, 2020 regardless of the reason for deferral.
 The deferral may only be used once.
 Athletes who elect to defer their entries forfeit any partial refund, ability to transfer or insurance refund.
 To submit a deferral request, please contact email@example.com.

 1.6.3.
 The convenience fee is not refundable.

 1.6.4.
 It is not possible to transfer the registration to other people under any circumstances.